 ”We don’t have the Pyramids or the Great Wall of China here” my friendly hostel manager, Juliya, said to me the following day.
 Juliya’s hostel, Hostel Trinity, is located in a beautiful spot right near next to the center of Minsk.
 The place opened just last year and is one of only few hostels in the city.
 Luckily, backpacker culture has recently started to get some foothold in the country.

-Compared to many other Eastern European countries, there’s little tourism in Belarus.
-Foreign tourists usually come from Russia, Ukraine or other former Soviet countries.
+Compared to many other Eastern European countries that I’ve covered on this travel blog, there’s little tourism in Belarus.
+Foreign travellers usually come from Russia, Ukraine or other former Soviet countries.
 Most of the locals don’t speak English, so the country can be a very challenging destination for Western travelers.
 And then there’s painstaking and expensive visa application process that is sure to alienate the casual voyagers.

 Rumor has it that the Belarusian authorities might loosen the visa requirement for trips of no more than five days in the future.
 I truly hope this to be true.